SherineAwad/StructureVariations/README.md

 This will pull the same versions of tools we used.
 Conda has to be installed in your system.

-for example for using 10 cores, run:
+For example, for 10 cores:

-    snakemake -j10

-or

     snakemake -j10 --use-conda